remyeltorro/celldetective/docs/source/get-started.rst

     :align: center
     :alt: sift_align

-    Demonstration of the of the SIFT multichannel tool on FIJI
+    Demonstration of the SIFT multichannel tool on FIJI

 Background correction